 Movie theatres provide CC for many movies.
 Captions are screened at the back of the theatre.
 Viewers receive a small mirror so they can see the captions.
 Similarly, live theatres offer some performances with closed captions.
 Alternatively, live theatres show other performances with open captions.
 In this format, captions appear on a screen, so that any patron sitting near the screen can see them.

-Viewers with low vision may sit near the TV screen, at the front of the theatre, or at one side if they have better vision in one eye than the other.
+Moreover, viewers may sit near the TV screen, at the front of the theatre, or at one side if they have better vision in one eye than the other.
 Some viewers may use a magnification device such as a monocular.

 - Which characters are present when a scene starts

-- What characters do, wear, or see
+- What characters look like, do, or see

 - What is happening during montages with visual scenes and music